sushil-rgb/sushil-rgb/README.md

 - 👋 Hi, I’m @sushil-rgb, a Python developer
-- 👀 I'm currently going with backend using Python and flask.
+- 👀 I'm currently going with backend using Python and Flask.
-- 🌱 I’m currently learning html , css and JavaScript.
+- 🌱 I’m currently learning HTML , CSS and JavaScript.
 - 💞️ I’m looking to collaborate on scraping projects.
 - 📫 How to reach me?
 Connect me at sushil.bhandari002@gmail.com